 Events of Default Which May Result in a Clearing Member Suspension.
-A clearing member may be summarily suspended by the OCC Board of Directors or the Chairman in the event the clearing member experiences an event of default.
+A clearing member may be summarily suspended by the Board of Directors or a Designated Officer of the Corporation in the event the clearing member experiences an event of default.
 A detailed listing of such default events is found in Rule 1102(a), but generally they include: the suspension or expulsion of the clearing member from another self-regulatory or other regulatory organization; the clearing member's failure to make timely delivery of any cash, securities or property to OCC as provided in the rules; the clearing member's failure (or that of its permitted designated agent) to make timely delivery of funds or securities to another clearing member or the correspondent clearing corporation (i.e., NSCC) as provided for in the rules; and a determination made by the OCC Board or Chairman that the clearing member is in financial or operational difficulty that suspension is necessary for the protection of OCC, other clearing members or the public on notice to one or more designated regulatory authorities.
 In addition and as provided for in Rule 707, a clearing member maintaining a cross-margining account with OCC and a Participating CCO may be summarily suspended if it (or its affiliated clearing member, as applicable) is in default of any payment or other obligation owed in respect of such cross-margining account.
 See generally Rule 1102(a) and Rule 707.

 Notice by OCC of Suspension.
 OCC will advise the suspended clearing member, other clearing members, and appropriate regulatory authorities (plus applicable self-regulatory organizations) when it has suspended a clearing member.
 OCC's notice to clearing members will ordinarily provide, in general terms, a description of the treatment of pending transactions, open positions, stock loan (borrow) positions, exercised and matured contracts and other items.
 Notice of a clearing member suspension may be posted on public and other websites maintained by OCC, which may be the sole means by which OCC provides certain third parties with notice of a suspension.
 See generally Rule 1103.